Insight Treatment is Now Clear Behavioral Health!

 What are Anxiety Disorders?

-Anxiety disorders can vary in severity, and they can also coexist with other mental health conditions as well, such as depression, obsessive compulsive disorder (OCD), or substance abuse.
-Early intervention and appropriate treatment can help individuals manage their symptoms and improve their quality of life.
+Anxiety disorders vary in severity, and they can also coexist with other mental health conditions, such as depression and other mood disorders, obsessive-compulsive disorder (OCD), and substance abuse, such as alcohol or drug addiction.
+Early intervention and appropriate treatment can help you manage your symptoms and improve your quality of life.

 What are the Symptoms of Anxiety in Teenagers?

-Anxiety in teenagers can manifest in various ways, and symptoms may vary from one individual to another.
-While not all children develop anxiety, it is important to be aware of the signs and symptoms in anxious children that may indicate a need for extra support.
+Anxiety affects teenagers in various ways, and symptoms may vary from one teen to another.
+While not all teens develop anxiety, it is important to be aware of the signs and symptoms in anxious teens that may indicate a need for extra support.

 • Irritability or mood swings